Municipal Bonds and Historical Calendar Year Returns

 Each year, Bloomberg Barclays publishes a report on individual calendar year returns for municipal bonds.
 The results for the past 25 years are shown in the Bloomberg Barclays Municipal Bond Index table below.

-As a point for comparison, the returns of the Bloomberg Barclays Aggregate Index, a measure of U.S. investment-grade bond market performance, are also shown alongside the muni bond returns, to provide a sense of how municipal bonds performed in relation to the broader fixed-income market.
-Municipal bonds outperformed in 14 of the 25 calendar years, while underperforming in 12.
+As a point for comparison, the returns of the Bloomberg Barclays Aggregate Index—a measure of U.S. investment-grade bond market performance—are also shown alongside the muni bond returns to provide a sense of how municipal bonds performed compared to the broader fixed-income market.
+Municipal bonds outperformed in 16 of the 25 calendar years.

 |Year||Municipal Bonds||Barclays Agg.|

 With respect to interest-rate risk, it’s evident that municipals generally track the performance of the broader market.
 In the three calendar years in which rates rose and the Barclays Aggregate Index lost ground (1994, 1999, and 2013), municipals also finished with a negative return.
 On the other side of the ledger, munis delivered a positive return in 22 of the 23 years in which the bond market finished the year in positive territory.

 Municipal Bond Credit Risk

 Credit risk also plays a role in the returns of municipal bonds.
 Credit risk is the risk that a bond will default, and it incorporates broader factors that cause the outlook for defaults to shift.
 For instance, an economic downturn raises the risk of defaults, which affects bonds whose performance incorporates an aspect of credit risk.
 Since municipal bonds are offered by such a wide range of issuers, from states and large cities to small towns and specific entities (such as airports and sewer districts), credit risk can also impact performance.